zphnkps4xs5h-design/baw/bawasir/README.md

 This is a web components for react and other web components.

-> This TSDX setup is meant for developing React component libraries that can be published to NPM.
+> This TSDX setup is meant for developing React component libraries or package that can be published to NPM.
 If you’re looking to build a React-based app, you should use `create-react-app`, `razzle`, `nextjs`, `gatsby`, or `react-static`.

 > If you’re new to TypeScript and React, checkout [this handy cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/)